preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 Git does not assume that you will always be using the same remote repo (remember that you can create multiple if you want to).
 And Git does not assume that your local branches will always have the same names as your remote branches.
 Git gives you control over these things, so you need to be explicit about what you want to to.

 If you tell your local repo that the upstream for your local `feature/portfolio_page` is the `feature/portfolio_page` branch on your `origin` remote, then your repo will know that whenever you `git push` you will want to upload your commits to that specific place.

+## A branch knows 3 things

+Remember earlier we said that a branch is a data structure and it only knows 2 things:

+- Every branch has a name
+- A branch can point to zero or one commits

+Branches keep track of one more piece of information: A branch can have an `upstream` branch.

+If you checkout a branch and then say `git push` then you push your commits to the upstream.
+And if you `git pull` then you will pull commits from the upstream.

+You can configure the upstream to behave differently (eg: `push` to one upstream, and `pull` from a different one) but you usually dont need to do that kind of thing.

 ## Time to merge